Monday, August 13, 2018

 - Live to fight another day

-- Say anything to live
+- Say and do anything to survive

 Succubusses never do their own fighting.
 They are businesswomen and bargain-hunters, they do not stand and fight.
 They will say and do anything to live.
 They will fight if they absolutely must, but they hate unnecessary violence, especially if it threatens them.
 So if a Succubus needs something stolen, someone spied on, or a mark manipulated, she'll do it yourself.
 But if she needs someone's kneecaps broken, someone killed, or something else crude or violent done, she'll call her Knights.